 Kraft-Tex is a versatile heavy paper product that sews like fabric and acts like leather.
-It’s super sturdy, so is great for a project that will get a lot of use, like an EPP Travel Kit.
+It’s super sturdy, so is great for a project that will get a lot of use, like a travel kit for English paper piecing.

 One of the joys of English Paper Piecing (EPP) is the technique’s portability.
 You can work on piecing a quilt almost anywhere – as long as you have your supplies nearby.
-And since you need just a few small items to stock your English Paper Piecing Provisions, a compact travel kit is all you need.
+And since you need just a few small items for English Paper Piecing Supplies, you don’t need a big, bulky tote bag.
 But to find just the right grab-and-go case for carrying my EPP projects when I’m on the move….

 I wanted specific features in my travel case, but couldn’t find anything that had everything I wanted.
 So I designed this one!
 (The appliqué on the cover is optional, but it reminds me what I am likely to find inside.)

-The EPP Travel Case has zipper pockets – 2 with vinyl windows and one removable bag that attaches to the center of the cover with Velcro.
+The travel case for English paper piecing has zipper pockets – 2 with vinyl windows and one removable bag that attaches to the center of the cover with Velcro.
 I can pull that one out to use separately.
 The back of each zipped window pocket is also the front of a slip pouch, both front and back, that is just the right size for a small cutting mat and a pattern or a notebook.
 The Velcro tab closure keeps it all together.

 This is not a beginner project – there are many moving parts, and turning corners with zippers is not for the faint-hearted.
 Also Kraft-Tex is a non-woven material, so it doesn’t allow you to ease pieces to fit.
 Measure twice; cut once!